On immigration, advocates say a 'shadow Trump administration' is tying Biden's hands

 More than 20 states have joined the lawsuit seeking to block the Biden administration from ending Title 42 later this month, arguing that the Centers for Disease Control and Prevention did not go about terminating the public health order properly.

 Title 42 was put in place by the CDC in March of 2020 to stop the spread of COVID-19.
-It allows immigration authorities to quickly expel migrants at the southern border to Mexico or their home countries, without giving them a chance to seek asylum under U.S. law.
+That unprecedented move allows immigration authorities to quickly expel migrants at the southern border to Mexico or their home countries, without giving them a chance to seek asylum under U.S. law.

 With COVID vaccines now widely available, the CDC says Title 42 is no longer necessary to protect public health and has ordered the policy to end on May 23.
 But more than 20 states have joined a lawsuit seeking to block that from happening.